Street Sign Defaced & Proclaimed "Jamar Clark Avenue" by Protesters in Minneapolis

 Leftist news outlet, Fight Back News reported, "The community celebrated the opening of Jamar Clark Avenue." & wrote about it as though it was a legal act authorized by the city.
 Twin Cities Coalition for Justice 4 Jamar is literally using the vandalized street sign as their Facebook profile picture.
-Notice the "resist" hand symbol?
-What is going on here?
+Notice the "resist" hand symbol.

 **End of Update**

 Minneapolis, MN -11/15/19 Twin Cities Coalition for Justice 4 Jamar and Black Lives Matter held a protest on the 4th anniversary of Jamar Clark's death on the 1600 block of Plymouth Ave. in North Minneapolis.
-Afterwards, locals noticed that Plymouth Ave. was no longer Plymouth Ave.
+Afterwards, Plymouth Ave. was no longer Plymouth Ave.

 At the intersection of Plymouth Ave. & N. James Ave. in Minneapolis, Plymouth Ave. appears to have been renamed.
 With a closer look, it is obvious that the street sign has in fact been vandalized in what was most likely a tribute of sorts to Jamar Clark on the 4th anniversary of his death.